wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * Improve the quality of workloads
    <br /><br />

-But WA is different in that it's the rare occassion when it's what major cloud vendors all agree on.
+But WA is different in that it's the rare occasion when it's what major cloud vendors all agree on.

 WA is pragmatic, proven advice, NOT by theories from "Architecture Astronauts".